-- What mechanisms does my organization have in place to maintain victims' private information? - What words would I use to explain the difference between a confidential and a privileged communication to a farmworker victim of sexual violence? - What additional training and policies does my organization need regarding protection of victim privacy?
+- What words would I use to explain attorney-client privilege and waiver of privilege to a farmworker victim of sexual violence? - Does our intake form for legal services include questions about the client's most pressing privacy issues? - What additional training and policies does my organization's legal program need regarding protecting victim privacy?